 BSIMM is free: We released it under a Creative Commons license.
 This means it’s as “open” as any other model, and you can take it and use it as inspiration for your own internal documents, or use our published data to make a model of your own.
 If you do those things, you’re required to tell people where the material came from.
 In other words, point back to BSIMM.
 If you need a little help, contact us.

 All BSIMM participants have an internal group devoted to software security—the software security group (SSG).
 We’ve never observed an organization carrying out the activities in BSIMM successfully without an SSG.
-We noted an average of 2.59%, across the 128 organizations we studied.
-That means one SSG member for every 39 developers when we average the ratios for each participating firm.
-For organizations with 500 developers or fewer, the largest ratio observed was 51.4% and the smallest was 0.33%.
-For organizations with more than 500 developers, the largest ratio observed was 14.9% and the smallest was 0.08%.
-To remind you of the particulars in terms of actual bodies, SSG size on average among the 128 firms is 22.2 people (the smallest is 1, the largest is 892, and the median is 7.0).
+We noted an average ratio of SSG to development of 3.01% across the 130 organizations we studied.
+For organizations with 800 developers or fewer, the largest ratio observed was 51.4% and the smallest was 5.11%.
+For organizations with more than 800 developers, the largest ratio observed was 14.9% and the smallest was 1.03%.
+To remind you of the particulars in terms of actual bodies, SSG size on average among the 130 firms is 25.7 people (the smallest is 1, the largest is 892, and the median is 8).

 For many software makers (including ISVs, banks, health care firms, governments, and others), software security has been a twenty-first-century concern at best, and an executive-level concern for 10 years at most.
 The collective “we” are just now reaching the point where we’ve accumulated enough experience to compare notes and talk about what works at a macro level.
 Secure programming, penetration testing, and the like have been topics for a while now, but the best methods for organizing software security initiatives have taken longer to emerge.
 BSIMM captures those activities into an observational model that is free and open for everyone to use.